 I have been on the faculty at Ohio State since January, 1995.
 Prior to that, I was an undergraduate at Yale University, a graduate student at Princeton University, a postdoc at Cambridge University, and U.C.
 Berkeley, and a long term member at the Institute for Advanced Study.
 For details, see my curriculum vitae.

 For astronomers, the best summary of my research is the list and brief description of my most cited publications.
+One of these years I'll write an actual narrative summary.
+Many of the highlights are in this DESI blog post, generously written by my former students Jeremy Tinker and Zheng Zheng.
 You can find a link to all of my scientific publications here.

 One of my most satisfying professional roles is to be an advisor and mentor for graduate students and postdocs.